Skip to content

 @Mark-Simulacrum Mark-Simulacrum added the C-feature-request Category: A feature request, i.e: not implemented / a PR. label Jul 19, 2017

-@Mark-Simulacrum Mark-Simulacrum added C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. and removed C-enhancement Category: An issue proposing an enhancement or a PR with one.
+@Mark-Simulacrum Mark-Simulacrum added C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC and removed C-enhancement Category: An issue proposing an enhancement or a PR with one.
 C-feature-request Category: A feature request, i.e: not implemented / a PR. labels Jul 27, 2017

 @yodaldevoid